 Finding: GLCPS creates a safe school environment and addresses the physical, social, emotional, and health needs of its students.

 GLCPS has created a safe school environment for its students.
 The school employs two social workers, as well as a college and career counselor for grades 9-12, and a newly created dean of students position.
 The school contracts with Bay Coast Behavioral for functional behavior assessments and with an outside provider for psychological testing.
-Stakeholders described that the size of the school and the staff members’ ability to get to know families allows them to tackles issues as a team.
+Stakeholders described that the size of the school and the staff members’ ability to get to know families allows them to tackle issues as a team.
 Additionally, the school works with counselors from Child and Family Services in New Bedford for in school counseling for families who cannot access services outside of the school setting.
 Students and parents praised the school’s advisory system, noting that they appreciate having the direct connection to one adult.

 All stakeholders reported, and site visitors observed, a safe and respectful learning environment.
 Site visitors observed respectful and caring interactions between teachers and students.
 Stakeholders also noted that the school has attempted to be more proactive and preventative with behavioral concerns.
 Administrators cited that the professional development offered last year on teaching urban learners has helped staff members establish better preventative measures for dealing with student behaviors.